Gladys Penfold Hyland: Life

 Hyland was born in 1886 in Albury in New South Wales.
-She was the first daughter of Ada Margaret (born Dawson) and George Henry Lethbridge.
+She was the first daughter of Ada Margaret Dawson and George Henry Lethbridge.
 Her parents were both born in Australia and her father was a sheriff's officer.
 She had a brief private education and she married Frank Astor Penfold Hyland in 1921.

 She bought an Edwardian Mansion at Tofts Bay on Sydney's Elizabeth Bay.
 She had taken to her new husband's hobby of buying expensive objects.
 Their new home housed expensive paintings including examples by Millais, Gainsborough, George Romney J. M. W. Turner and Salomon van Ruysdael.
 They amassed a large quantity of antique silver objects and early porcelain figures made in England.

 The first Rolls-Royce that she bought was a 1920 Rolls-Royce Silver Ghost and she appeared with it in July 1922 in "Australian Motor Owner" magazine.
 This car was not grey but after that one, other expensive cars followed, and they were all in her shade of grey.

 In 1937 she joined the Australian Red Cross Society and from 1941 to 1947 she presided over the arrangements for Red Cross Day and during that time her committee raised two million pounds.
 In 1948 her husband died and her interest turned to the wine business.
 She became the chair of the board taking valuable advice from her husband's secretary who understood the business.
 Under her leadership the company tried to create the most expensive wines.
 She led the board until 1961 when the company went public.
 She was a director until 1963.